theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/buddhism/part-2/index.md

 # 🔗 Auto-injected navigation (v4.0)
 episodeParts:
+  -
-  - title: "Part I — Roots & Cosmology"
+    title: "Part I — Roots & Cosmology"
-    desc: "The Wheel of Life, the Six Realms, and the cosmic structure of becoming."
+    desc: "The Wheel of Life, the Six Realms, and the cosmology of becoming."
     url: "/pillars/the-teachings/the-afterlife/series-1/buddhism/part-1/"
+  -

-  - title: "Part II — The Path of Compassion"
+    title: "Part II — The Path of Compassion"
-    desc: "The Bodhisattva vow, the awakened heart, and the six perfections of virtue."
+    desc: "The Bodhisattva vow, the awakened heart, and the six perfections."
     url: "/pillars/the-teachings/the-afterlife/series-1/buddhism/part-2/"
+  -

-  - title: "Part III — The Diamond Path"
+    title: "Part III — The Diamond Path"
-    desc: "Through the bardos, the clear light, and the final gates of liberation beyond rebirth."
+    desc: "Through the bardos, the clear light, and the gates of liberation beyond rebirth."
     url: "/pillars/the-teachings/the-afterlife/series-1/buddhism/part-3/"

 seriesNav:
   -